 Closeup view of a saffron rice

 Saffron is identified by its grade.
-Each country has a distinctive color and shape of the saffron.
-The deeper the red color, the more aromatic it is and the consequently, its more expensive.
+Each country has a distinctive color and shape of saffron.
+The deeper the red color, the more aromatic it is, and consequently, more expensive.

 Saffron coming from Persian countries (Afghanistan, Iran, Turkey) is considered to be the best saffron in the world.

-The Persian saffron is classified by 4 distinct classes
+Signature Persian saffron is classified into 4 distinct classes

 • Super Negin